Possible Causes of Senior Dog Appetite Problems

 Reduced Cognitive Ability (Senility or Dementia)

 Older dogs can become senile just like people can.
 As strange as it sounds, they may forget to eat or simply lose interest.
-A veterinarian can help assess whether or not there is a in your pet.
+A veterinarian can help assess whether or not there is a cognitive decline in your pet.

 Dealing With Increased Appetite